 I wrapped up my first evening with a walk to Charles Bridge, and on the way I stumbled across the Apple Museum.
 It’s a private collection but easily the most comprehensive one I’ve ever seen — and that’s coming from someone who grew up in Cupertino.
 There were examples of every phone, computer, tablet, and even the failed Newton.

 Finally I reached Charles Bridge, which looks incredibly spooky at night with its dim lighting, gothic spires, and soot-stained brick.
 Buildings like this were perhaps the best part of visiting Prague.

 It’s the kind of Europe you read about in textbooks and dream about as a child.
 But places like Berlin, London, and Paris have all been rebuilt at one time or another.
 Aside from some confusing streets and lower building elevations it’s difficult to differentiate them from parts of New York.
 Large portions of Prague, on the other hand, look like they’ve remained untouched for hundreds of years.

 That’s not to say Prague is some european idyll.
 Touristy areas like the bridge are overrun with performers and merchants.
-People are hawking marijuana and Thai massages along some thoroughfares.
+People are hawking marijuana, such as theseedpharm.com, and Thai massages along some thoroughfares.
 At times it feels a little like a European Las Vegas.
 But that element is small enough that I wouldn’t let it discourage you from visiting.